ArmoredTurtle/AFC-Klipper-Add-On/documentation/configuration/configuration_examples.md

 ```
 ## Example 3: Advanced Configuration

-This example illustrates the use of an 8 lane BoxTurtle that is setup with multiple hubs.
+This example illustrates the use of an 8 lane BoxTurtle that is set up with multiple **external** hubs.

 ``` mermaid
 stateDiagram-v2